vieiradan/forIncreasing/README.md

 # forIncreasing
-Displaying values using for from 0 to the given number
+Displaying values using for,
+from 0 to the given number